Aryalexa/42-b2bRoot/4-Vm_setup.md

 - Install OpenSSH `sudo apt install openssh-server`
 - Check SSH server status: `sudo service ssh status` or `sudo systemctl status ssh`, see if it appears active/running.
 (Execute `sudo service ssh restart` if it's not active).
-- Let's change some configurations by editing (use nano or vim) its configuration file: `sudo nano /etc/ssh/sshd_config`.
+- Let's change some configurations by editing (use nano or vim) its configuration files
+	- Edit server: `sudo nano /etc/ssh/sshd_config`.
 		- The SSH listening port should be `4242`.
-Uncomment and change port line from`#Port 22` to `Port 4242`.
+Uncomment and change port line from `#Port 22` to `Port 4242`.
 		- It should not be possible to connect via SSH as root, so we must change the line `#PermitRootLogin...` to `PermitRootLogin no`
+	- Edit client: `sudo nano /etc/ssh/ssh_config`.
+ 		- The SSH port the connection goes out from should be `4242`: `#Port 22` to `Port 4242`.
 - Restart the service `sudo service ssh restart` and check status `sudo service ssh status`.
 We must see that the server is active and listening through port 4242.

 #### 🟪 UFW Firewall configuration